catamphetamine/web-browser-style/README.md

 <!-- * `roundAndStringify(value: number, { precision: number })` — Rounds the number up to `precision` fractional digits count, and then stringifies it. `roundAsPixels()` uses this function internally with `precision: 3`.
 Could be used for rounding non-`px` style values like `transform: scale(1.2345...)`. -->

+* `getCssVariable(variableName: string): string` — Returns the value for the specified CSS variable name.

+* `getCssVariables(variableNames: string[]): string[]` — Returns the values for the specified CSS variable names.

+* `getDimensionalCalculatedCssVariable(variableName: string): string` — Returns the value for the specified CSS variable name.
+This function could be used in cases when a CSS variable value is defined using a `calc()` function because in those cases the standard `getCssVariable()` function will return a value with a `calc()`.
+For example, `getCssVariable()` could return `"calc(14px*3)"` while `getDimensionalCalculatedCssVariable()` would return `"42px"`.
+This function works by creating a new DOM element, inserting it into the document, measuring it and then removing it from the document.

 ## Test

 ```